Login

 Adding item to wishlist requires an account

-This experience illustrates agrotourism by letting us take part in the process of tea production.
+Not just for tea lovers!
+This Peruvian tea experience illustrates agrotourism by letting us take part in the interesting process of tea production.

 During our workshop, you can actively engage in the processing of tea and additional products, that are part of our tea recipes.
 Afterwards, you will taste a unique type of tea, whose recipe has been passed on as a family tradition through four generations.
 The family is still dedicated to this work and generously involves 60 other families, that provide the locally cultivated raw ingredients.
 At the end of this experience, you will observe the transformation process of tea and learn all about its organoleptic characteristics.